-State law mandates child sex trafficking prevention education in public schools.
+Florida law mandates child sex trafficking prevention education in public schools.
 Pursuant to Fla.
 Stat.
-Ann. § $1003.42(2)(n)(1)^{26}$ (Required instruction),
+Ann. § 1003.42(2)(o)(1), (5)48 (Required instruction),

-Members of the instructional staff of the public schools, subject to the rules of the State Board of Education and the district school board, shall teach efficiently and faithfully, using the books and materials required that meet the highest standards for professionalism and historical accuracy, following the prescribed courses of study, and employing approved methods of instruction, the following:
+- (2) Members of the instructional staff of the public schools, subject to the rules of the State Board of Education and the district school board, shall teach efficiently and faithfully, using the books and materials required that meet the highest standards for professionalism and historical accuracy, following the prescribed courses of study, and employing approved methods of instruction, the following: - (n) Comprehensive age-appropriate and developmentally appropriate K-12 instruction on: 1.
+Health education that addresses concepts of community health, consumer health, environmental health, and family life, including: - a.

-- . . .

-- (n) Comprehensive age-appropriate and developmentally appropriate K-12 instruction on:

-- 1. Health education that addresses concepts of community health, consumer health, environmental health, and family life, including:

-- a.
 Injury prevention and safety.

-- b.
-Internet safety.

-- c.
-Nutrition.

-- d.
-Personal health.

-- e.
-Prevention and control of disease.

-- f.
-Substance use and abuse.

-- g.
-Prevention of child sexual abuse, exploitation, and human trafficking.

-26 The text of Fla.
+48 The text of Fla.
 Stat.
-Ann. § 1003.42 cited here and elsewhere in this report includes amendments made by the enactment of House Bill 7 during the 2022 Regular Session of the Florida state legislature (effective July 1, 2022).
+Ann. § 1003.42 cited here and elsewhere in this report includes amendments made by the enactment of House Bills 379 and 1537 during the 2023 Regular Session of the Florida state legislature (effective July 1, 2023).